awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 }
 ```

-With the following IAM policy, users can only launch tasks when ECS Exec is disabled\.
+With the following IAM policy, users can only launch tasks when ECS Exec is turned off\.

 ```
 {